Zygopetalum Orchid Indoor Care, Propagation, Growing Problems with Solutions

 For lush growth and regular blooms, water Zygopetalum Orchids thoroughly during the growing period and allow the soil to dry out between waterings.

-Decrease watering during the cold season as growth is minimal at this time but do not let the soil dry out completely.
+Decrease watering in the cold season as growth is minimal at this time but do not let the soil dry out completely.

 Temperature and Humidity

-The best temperatures for growing Zygopetalum Orchid indoors are between 10-290C.
+The best temperatures for Zygopetalum Orchid are average warmth of 15-290C.
 Warmer days and cooler night temperatures with a difference of 10-150C are ideal for the orchid.
 Cool nights are essential to trigger flowering.
+Keep it away from drafts to prevent sudden changes in temperature which can result in reduced growth.

-Zygopetalum Orchid requires a humid environment.
+Zygopetalum Orchid requires a humidity of 65-75% to thrive.
 Set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
-Learn more on how to raise humidity for houseplants.
+Another way to ensure that the orchid gets adequate humidity is to grow it in a well-lit bathroom or kitchen.
+Learn more on how to increase humidity for houseplants.

 Fertilizer